kean/articles/2021-03-24-concurrency.markdown

 ## Conclusion

 To write responsive client-side programs[^5], you often have to embrace concurrency.
 There are, of course, applications that barely need it.
 Take [Pulse](https://github.com/kean/Pulse) for example.
 All it does is perform database queries on the main thread, and it's fast enough.
 There are, of course, kinds of tasks that obviously have to be asynchronous, such as networking.
 But if you want to use background processing as an optimization, always measure!
+Performance is about doing less, not more.

 [^5]: And servers!
 Modern server-side frameworks, such as [SwiftNIO](https://github.com/apple/swift-nio) also embraced concurrency and non-blocking I/O.

 Your assumptions about performance often won’t match the reality.
 Measuring is an art on its own.
 Modern CPUs with different cache levels and other optimizations make it hard to reasons about performance.
 But at least make sure to measure in Release mode (with compiler optimizations on) and check that you are getting consistent results.
 The absolute measurements might not always be accurate, but the relative values should give you confidence that your changes improve performance, not degrade it.
 Never do premature optimizations, but also don't paint yourself into a corner where the only way to improve performance is to rewrite half of the app.

 Nuke has a lot of optimizations, some are not practical, so don't just go and copy them.
-I just finished watched [F1 Season 3](https://www.formula1.com/en/latest/article.watch-the-unmissable-trailer-for-season-3-of-netflixs-drive-to-survive.1ZMsRiYIvxZEPV9iqzatsx.html) (which was fantastic by the way) in basically two sittings.
+I just finished watched [F1 Season 3](https://www.formula1.com/en/latest/article.watch-the-unmissable-trailer-for-season-3-of-netflixs-drive-to-survive.1ZMsRiYIvxZEPV9iqzatsx.html) (which was phenomenal by the way) in basically two sittings.
 Not that's I'm a huge fan of F1, but I like things to go fast.
 I'm not stopping where any sane person should.

 <div class="References" markdown="1">